eco619/ai-document-library/docs/platform-capabilities/platform-validation.md

 # Design Philosophy

-The AI Document Library was not designed around benchmark scores.
+The Continuous Intelligence Platform was not designed around benchmark scores.

 It was designed around the realities of how organizations create, modify, preserve, and depend upon information.